MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 > [!NOTE]
 > With 64-bit emulation coming soon in Preview via the Windows Insider program, you'll be able to run 64-bit (x64) apps on Surface Pro X.

+### FastTrack App Assure

+The App Assure program is available to commercial customers for their LOB, ISV and Microsoft first-party apps targeting Windows 10 on ARM.
+If commercial encounter an app compatibility issue using Windows 10 on ARM, Microsoft will provide developer resources to troubleshoot and assist with app remediations, at no additional cost.
+To learn more,visit aka.ms/AppAssure

 For more information about running apps on Surface Pro X, refer to:

 - [Windows 10 ARM-based PCs Support FAQ](https://support.microsoft.com/help/4521606)